• Skip to main content

 How To Make Homemade Alfredo Sauce

 Homemade alfredo sauce is MY FAVORITE.
 Seriously, if you haven’t tried making your own, you must!
-Make this version and use it in this recipe in place of step 2.
+Make this homemade alfredo sauce and use it in this recipe in place of step 2.
 You’ll want to cook your noodles separately in boiling water if you go this route.

 How To Reheat Fettuccine Alfredo – 3 Methods!